 We talked about the top 4 risks posed by our inboxes – over and above just the pure embarrassment that can be caused by sending something that you didn’t intend the recipient to see:

-- Secondly we talked about the potential for loss of the IP in a business – through the ease of which people in an organization can send information out.
+- Secondly we talked about the potential for loss of the IP in a business – through the ease of which people in an organisation can send information out.

 - Thirdly we talked about the difficulty of finding important evidence sitting in emails, when we might need to unearth them years after they have been sent (or worse still, if the people involved in the email trail are no longer around)